Let’s be good to one another - Veep

-Vice President Dr Mahamudu Bawumia has urged the citizenry, especially Muslims to be good to one another.
+Vice President Dr Mahmudu Bawumia has urged the citizenry, especially Muslims to be good to one another.

-He said this at the seventh day (special prayers-Dua) for the late Chief Alhaji Issahaku Osman Chackson, the Chief of Mamprusi Community, Greater Accra Region.
+He said this on the seventh day (special prayers-Dua) for the late Chief Alhaji Issahaku Osman Chackson, the Chief of Mamprusi Community, Greater Accra Region.

 Dr Bawumia said one could be called to the Maker at any time and as such, Ghanaians must eschew envy.